To create an MiTB protection rule:

 Simple String—The literal URL, such as

-/index.php, that the HTTP request must contain in order to match the rule.
+/folder1/*/index.htm.
 The URL must begin with a slash (

 Regular Expression—A regular expression, such as

 ^/*.php, matching the URLs to which the rule should apply.
 The pattern does not require a slash (

 /), but it must match URLs that begin with a slash, such as

 Do not include the domain name, such as

 To test a regular expression, click the >> (test) icon.
 This icon opens the Regular Expression Validator window from which you can fine-tune the expression.
 For details, see Regular expression syntax and Cookbook regular expressions.